-noun, plural: chromosomes
+n., plural: chromosomes

 In eukaryotes, the chromosomes appear as threadlike strands that condense into thicker structures and aligns on the metaphase plate during mitosis.
 Humans normally have 23 pairs of chromosomes, each with a characteristic length and banding pattern.
 Chromosomes occur in pairs (in most somatic cells) since one member of each pair comes from the mother and the other from the father.
 In most prokaryotes, the chromosome is usually a circular strand of DNA; hence, the entire genome is carried on only one chromosome.
-In viruses, the chromosome may appear as short linear or circular structure containing the DNA or RNA molecule often lacking any structural proteins.
+In viruses, the chromosome may appear as a short linear or circular structure containing the DNA or RNA molecule often lacking any structural proteins.

 - Homologous Chromosomes – Definition and Examples

 - Types of Chromosomes: Sex Chromosomes and Autosomes

 CELL – LABEL THE PARTS (pdf)

 |CELL – LABEL THE PARTS